umarhassan-mitodl/11.360-fall-2010/content/pages/readings.md

 Land use planning, regulation, and property rights
 {{< tdclose >}}{{< tdopen >}}

-Kaiser, Edward J., and David R. Godschalk. "[Twentieth Century Land Use Planning: A Stalwart Family Tree](http://www.informaworld.com/smpp/content~db=all~content=a787378957~frm=abslink)." *Journal of the American Planning Association* 61, no. 3 (Summer 1995): 365-384.
+Kaiser, Edward J., and David R. Godschalk. "{{% resource_link "e6f49268-8706-43d4-85d2-4b19bcba77f9" "Twentieth Century Land Use Planning: A Stalwart Family Tree" %}}." *Journal of the American Planning Association* 61, no. 3 (Summer 1995): 365-384.
 A positive assessment.

-Godschalk, David. "[Land Use Planning Challenges: Coping With Conflicts in Visions of Sustainable Development and Livable Communities](http://www.informaworld.com/smpp/content~db=all~content=a787361876~jumptype=ref_internal~fromvnxs=v17n12s5~fromtitle=713417253~cons=)." *Journal of the American Planning Association* 70, no. 1 (Winter 2004): 5-13.
+Godschalk, David. "{{% resource_link "10837d92-e760-4f2e-8bc1-d43495ce876c" "Land Use Planning Challenges: Coping With Conflicts in Visions of Sustainable Development and Livable Communities" %}}." *Journal of the American Planning Association* 70, no. 1 (Winter 2004): 5-13.

-Jacobs, Harvey M., and Kurt Paulsen. "[Property Rights: The Neglected Theme of 20th-Century American Planning](http://www.informaworld.com/smpp/content~db=all~content=a907688999~tab=content~order=page)." *Journal of the American Planning Association* 75, no. 2 (Spring 2009): 134-143.
+Jacobs, Harvey M., and Kurt Paulsen. "{{% resource_link "11bf8b91-8ff5-46c4-a646-c049111613b0" "Property Rights: The Neglected Theme of 20th-Century American Planning" %}}." *Journal of the American Planning Association* 75, no. 2 (Spring 2009): 134-143.

 Letunie, Niko.
 "Beyond Plain English." *Planning* (October 2007): 41-44.